jupyter/ideas/README.md

 5. To show that an idea is being worked on somewhere, add a link to the existing idea bullet.
 6. To remove ideas no longer worth listing, delete the bullet.

-## The Idea List

-* Build an Apache Hive browser panel extension for JupyterLab that lets users drill-down to see see available databases, tables, and columns.
-Maybe make it generic to support any relational datastore, not just Hive. ([@parente](https://twitter.com/parente))
-* Create a linter for notebook files.
-Accordingly, define a PEP-8 equivalent for notebooks. ([@betatim](https://twitter.com/betatim))

 ## Public Domain

 ![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)